Skip to content

 <!-- Range slider -->

-<input type="range" x-model="volume" min="0" max="100">
+<input type="range" x-model="this.volume" min="0" max="100">

-<span x-text="volume + '%'"></span>
+<span x-text="this.volume + '%'"></span>

 </form>